-Local governments and school districts will continue to report the expenditure based on the contractual obligation to the Systems in accordance with the May 2015 updated bulletin, Pension Accounting and Reporting Changes, and will report the proportionate share of the collective net pension liability as part of the supplemental schedules (AUD Schedules K and W; ST-3 Schedules SS-4 and SS-2).
-Proprietary fund statements for local governments will include the proportionate share of the collective net pension liability and the proportionate share of the collective pension expense, deferred outflows, and deferred inflows.
+Government-wide statements are not required when local governments file their AUD and when school districts file their ST-3; however, local governments and school districts will continue to report the expenditure based on the contractual obligation to the Systems in accordance with the May 2015 updated bulletin, Pension Accounting and Reporting Changes, and will report the proportionate share of the collective net pension liability as part of the supplemental schedules (AUD Schedules K and W; ST-3 Schedules SS-4 and SS-2).
+Proprietary fund statements for local governments will include the proportionate share of the collective pension expense, deferred outflows, and deferred inflows.
 Attributing the proportionate shares to the proprietary fund statements will be the responsibility of the local government.
 These shares should be allotted to proprietary funds using an equitable method, such as covered payroll.
 Furthermore, while note disclosures are only required for local governments with proprietary fund liabilities, we encourage other local governments and school districts to include these disclosures.
 RSI, however, will not be required.